weiny2/linux-kernel/Documentation/x86/resctrl_ui.rst

 		"max":
 			the smallest percentage is applied
 			to all threads
+		"per-thread":
+			bandwidth percentages are directly applied to
+			the threads running on the core

 If RDT monitoring is available there will be an "L3_MON" directory with the following files: